Step 8 - Using PGD CLI v5.6

 Check the health of the cluster

-The show health command provides a quick way to view the health of the cluster:
+The check-health command provides a quick way to view the health of the cluster:

 Output